Updated in 2022.

 And the winner is…

-A slightly more modern city, with far more attractive women and a much better party scene.
+A slightly more modern city, with better weather and a much better party scene.
 I will most definitely return to Bogota.

 I can’t say the same about Lima.